Xatarius/Local-AI-Threat-Intel-Lab/README.md

 ## ⚠️ Disclaimer
 **EDUCATIONAL PURPOSE ONLY.**
 This repository and its contents are strictly for educational and research purposes related to Cybersecurity and Ethical Hacking.
 The malware examples and attack vectors demonstrated here are conducted in a controlled, isolated environment.
-The author (Roy Castro) does not condone the use of this information for illegal activities.
+The author does not condone the use of this information for illegal activities.